marilynpoku/SEI-Project-Three/README.md

 #### Map page

-Users can filter the gems shown by the typeof place and tags.
+Users can filter the gems shown by the type of place and tags.

 ![alt text](https://i.imgur.com/5BAqSvi.jpg)